lixilinx/FilterbanksBestPractices/README.md

 ### Squeezing synthesis filter does not help low latency filterbank design

 Some manually designed low latency filterbanks have long and refined filters for analysis, and short and coarse filters for synthesis.
 Such a practice may not yield balanced and efficient designs as the analysis filters mainly focus on old samples, not the recent samples that are to be decomposed and re-synthesized.
 Aliasing caused by poor synthesis filters is another concern.
 Anyway, our time-frequency analysis cannot break the [uncertainty principle](https://en.wikipedia.org/wiki/Uncertainty_principle) The math is still the same.
 [This script](https://github.com/lixilinx/PracticalFilterbanks/blob/main/very_low_latency_design_for_hearing_aid.m) generates the following extremely low latency design suitable for applications like hearing aid.
 Note that since the oversampling ratio is high, I have halved the default mainlobe width by setting the cutoff frequency to $\omega_c = \pi/B/2$ to sharpen the frequency resolution.

+Also see the [phase linearity discussions](https://github.com/lixilinx/FilterbanksBestPractices/tree/main#exact-phase-linearity-a-luxury-or-a-must-have) for more examples.

 <img src="https://github.com/lixilinx/Best-practices-for-filterbanks/blob/main/very_low_latency_design_for_hearing_aid.svg" width="400" />